alex20m/Hotel-booking-system/README.md

 The program can take reservations and can also print all of a guests reservations or all of the hotels reservations within a time interval.

+I also have 10 different unittests to test different sections of my program.

 ## Instructions